 Pediatric allergic proctocolitis is deceptively alarming and seemingly an annihilating disease of infants with rectal bleeding.
 It is a benign, transient disease and has a very manageable course.

-PAP is an important cause of rectal bleeding and frequent etiology behind colitis in infants below one year of age.
+PAP is an important cause of rectal bleeding and the frequent etiology behind colitis in infants below one year of age.

-Although seemingly alarming with streaks of blood accompanying stools, PAP has a benign and transient course.
+Although seemingly alarming, with streaks of blood accompanying stools, PAP has a benign and transient course.

 The child is well preserved and has no signs of failure to thrive.
 Food allergy tests are negative.
 Diagnosis is based on clinical acumen, often supplemented by tests meant to rule out close differentials.